Nathanbyarugaba/NathanByarugaba/README.md

 I find vulnerabilties and report them before Blackhats exploit them.
 I secure funds from being stolen.
 I also do private audits.

+What is my Alpha:
+**extreme patience and rigor**.
+Am a professional, I do this fulltime.
+For example.
+I fuzz targets in dedicated cloud servers for weeks on end to find crashes that can lead to exploits.
+Building customs harnesses, fuzzsuites.
+I formally verify Blockchains and smart contracts looking for counterexamples, and violations.
+This can lead to an exploit that a team missed.

 Methodology used to find vulnerabilities:
 1. Writing Tests.
 fuzzing (Stateful and stateless fuzzing, differential and integral fuzzing) to find edge cases missed by teams.